PatrickCoffey/TLRweb/README.md

 ## Background
 This is a basic dashboard written in Python Django.
 It must have atleast the same functionality as the current Traffic Light Reports with no increase in difficulty to use.
 Traffic Light Reports are a specific type of Chonic Disease dashboard, they were designed by Dr. Gary Sinclair for the NT DOH.

-The coice of using a Django app is very easy as python is a very simple language and there is a huge amount of information on the internet regarding how to use.
+The choice of using a Django app is very easy as python is a very simple language and there is a huge amount of information on the internet regarding how to use.

 The best thing about having this written in python is that as a language python strives to be easy to understand, well documented, mostly backwards compatible; while the community encourage things to be written modularly and the easiest way to understand.
 Its not like `C` in the sense that performance only takes precedence if the resulting code will still be easily maintainable and understood.